triggerdotdev/examples/claude-agent-github-wiki/README.md

-# GitHub repository analyzer with Claude Agent SDK
+# GitHub repository analyzer agent using Claude and Trigger.dev

-AI-powered repository analyzer that lets you ask questions about any public GitHub repository.
-Uses Anthropic's Claude Agent SDK with agentic tools to explore codebases and provide detailed answers, with real-time streaming responses to the frontend via Trigger.dev.
+This demo shows how to build a simple AI-powered repository analyzer that lets you ask questions about any public GitHub repository, using [Trigger.dev](https://trigger.dev/) for workflow orchestration, streaming, and showing progress on the frontend and [Anthropic's Claude Agent SDK](https://platform.claude.com/docs/en/agent-sdk/overview) for the agentic loop.

-## Tech Stack
+## Tech stack

-- [**Next.js**](https://nextjs.org/) – React framework with App Router
+- [**Next.js**](https://nextjs.org/) – Frontend framework using the App Router
 - [**Claude Agent SDK**](https://platform.claude.com/docs/en/agent-sdk/overview) – Anthropic's SDK for building AI agents; provides an agentic loop with shell, file, and search tools
 - [**Trigger.dev**](https://trigger.dev/) – runs the agent in a long-running background task with real-time streaming to the frontend